DeskproApps/app-trello/README.md

-# trello
+# Trello

-deskpro trello integration
+This application adds a sidebar that lets you link tickets to trello cards